Winston Churchill – one of Uganda’s early Tourists – 1907

-At Mengo Churchill paid homage to the Kabaka at his palace at Lubiri and met with the local chiefs in Buganda.
-The next day, he paid a visit to the young Kabaka Daudi Chwa II for the second time in two days where a Ganda war dance was performed in his honor, and he was presented with two spears and a shield,
+At Mengo, Churchill paid homage to the Kabaka at his palace at Lubiri and met with the local chiefs in Buganda.
+The next day, he paid a visit to the young Kabaka Daudi Chwa II for the second time in two days, where a Ganda war dance was performed in his honor.
+He was presented with two spears and a shield,

 From Kampala Churchill and entourage continued to Munyonyo Port, where he took the steamer William McKinnon to the town of Jinja along Lake Victoria and the River Nile.

 In those days, there was no Owen’s Dam on the Nile in Jinja.
 There were the Ripon Falls where he left the modern transport of railway and steamboats, and he and his party trekked on foot for three days.
-This he did to bypass the Nile Rapids afterward, he and his party continued with Ugandan Canoes to Lake Kyoga, which made it a five-day journey.
+He did this to bypass the Nile Rapids.
+Afterward, he and his party continued with Ugandan Canoes to Lake Kyoga, which made it a five-day journey.